ChicoState/passguard-ux/phaseII/README.md

 ## Caveats

-While our findings provided valuable insights into usability and user needs, there are several limitations to our research methods and sample: <br/>
+While our findings provided valuable insights into usability and user needs, there are several limitations to our research methods and sample : <br/>
    * **Limited User Demographics** <br/>
       Since our research participants were primarily drawn from UX and software engineering classes.
 This creates a blind spot in understanding how average, less tech-savvy users might interact with the application. <br/>
    * **Feedback Filtered Through Prior Knowledge** <br/>